School Activities

 Hosea Williams and Voting Rights

-Hosea Williams, Chatham County Courthouse, RMG Fredrick C. Baldwin Collection In the 1960s, the registration of black voters, in Savannah, was under the leadership of Hosea Williams who headed up the Chatham County Crusade for Voters (CCCV) the…
+In the 1960s, the registration of black voters, in Savannah, was under the leadership of Hosea Williams who headed up the Chatham County Crusade for Voters (CCCV) the political wing of the National Association of the Advancement of Colored People (NAACP).
+In the picture, Hosea Williams joins long lines of teens at the voter registration window of the Chatham County Court House on Wright Square.

 NAACP Sunday Mass Meeting